Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Capture.md

 - **Automatic Capture:** A charge is automatically captured when a [Sale](?path=docs/Resources/FAQs-Glossary/Glossary.md#Sale) or [Deferred Payment](?path=docs/Resources/Guides/Bill-Payments/Deferred-Payment.md) request is made.
 - **Manual Capture:** A manual capture can be processed for the full amount or a partial amount.
   - **Full:** A full capture request will settle the full amount of the held funds.
 This amount can be for more than the amount for certain industries (e.g., tips).
   - **Partial:** A partial capture request is used when the full pre-auth amount is not needed or when submitting a [Split Shipment](?path=docs/Resources/Guides/Payment-Sources/Split-Tender.md).
-When the full amount is not captured the remaining balance is released to the customer (e.g., the price of a pre-order item decreases before shipping).
+When the full amount is not captured, then the remaining balance is released to the customer (e.g., the price of a pre-order item decreases before shipping).

 ---